LvMalware/webfuzzer/README.md

-    -u, --useragent         A User-Agent string (default: fuzzer.pl/0.1) -d, --delay             Interval in seconds to wait between requests -j, --json              Print each result as a JSON -w, --wordlist          The wordlist of paths to request -H, --headers           Define a header to be sent -p, --payload           Send some custom data to the server -f, --filter            Only display results matching with a filter (See FILTERS below)
+    -u, --useragent         A User-Agent string (default: fuzzer.pl/0.1) -d, --delay             Interval in seconds to wait between requests -j, --json              Print each result as a JSON -r, --recursive         Go recursive into directories (default) -w, --wordlist          The wordlist of paths to request -H, --headers           Define a header to be sent -p, --payload           Send some custom data to the server -f, --filter            Only display results matching with a filter (See FILTERS below)
+    --norecursive           Do not follow directories recursively

 ```